5 Advanced Open Source Investigation Techniques

 2. Collection: What information is needed and where should it be sourced from?

-3. Analysis: What does that information/intelligence mean?
+4. Analysis: What does that information/intelligence mean?

-4. Reporting and dissemination: How can that information be presented to the people who can put it into action?
+5. Dissemination: How can that information be presented to the people who can put it into action?

 Technique #5: Always investigate ethically

 Mass surveillance and indiscriminate data hoarding can place your organisation at risk of non-compliance and reputational damage.
 OSD might be publicly available information, but it still covers personal data that is subject to data privacy regulations in varying degrees.
-You need to consider legal, financial and PR components, along with their associated risks.

 By simplifying and streamlining access to open source data, OSINT solutions provide an opportunity to gain insights that might otherwise only be available through more expansive and intrusive forms of intelligence collection.
-Instead of relying solely on intrusive methods, we can step toward the ethical collation and dissemination of publicly available data for a more targeted and sophisticated approach to investigations.

-As excessive automation with no human involvement can lead to incorrect and unethical decisions, it’s crucial to prioritise an IA approach that leaves humans in charge of OSINT decision-making.
+As excessive automation with no human involvement can lead to incorrect and unethical decisions, it’s crucial to prioritise an approach that leaves humans in charge of OSINT decision-making.
 Such an approach minimises the risk of poor and potentially unethical decisions.

 • Targeted searches: collecting only the information that is relevant to your investigation.